current group members

 Michael studied Biology (Biochemistry/Biophysics) at the University of Heidelberg, Germany (1998-2002) supported by the German National Academic Foundation.
 He did his PhD in structural biology at the European Molecular Biology Laboratory sponsored by the Peter and Traudl Engelhorn Foundation (2002-2006).
-He then moved to sunny California and worked in the lab of plant geneticist Joanne Chory at the Salk Institute with support from EMBO and HFSP (2007-2011).
-Next, Michael set up his own independent research group at the Friedrich Miescher Laboratory of the Max Planck Society in Tuebingen, Germany (2012-2014).
+He did his postdoc with Joanne Chory at the Salk Institute, with support from EMBO and HFSP (2007-2011).
+Next, Michael set up an independent research group at the Friedrich Miescher Laboratory of the Max Planck Society in Tuebingen, Germany (2012-2014).
 In 2014 he became associate professor at the Department of Botany and Plant Biology at the University of Geneva.
-He received an HFSP career development award and the ERC starting grant in 2012, became an EMBO young investigator in 2015 and received the HHMI International Research Scholar Award and the ERC consolidator grant in 2018.
+He received an HFSP career development award and the ERC starting grant in 2012, and became an EMBO young investigator in 2015.
+In 2017, he received the HHMI International Research Scholar Award and the ERC consolidator grant in 2018.

 Larissa Broger, research assistant & lab manager, e-mail

 Larissa obtained a BA in Botany/Zoology from the University of Toronto, Canada (1995-1999).
 She then worked as a biotechnology assistant at Agro Canada from 1999-2000.
 From 2001-2004 she was a technical assistant in Cris Kuhlemeier’s lab at the University of Bern, and from 2004-2013 she worked in Jurek Paszkowski’s lab at the University of Geneva.
 She joined the lab in summer 2014.